From 2016 to access and use the FabLab for independent projects you will need to join as a member and undertake an induction.

 - Volunteers on hand to support you and share their knowledge.

-- Please note materials and machine time is paid separately each time you use it as per the price list below.
+- Please note materials and machine time is paid separately each time you use it.
 You are encouraged to bring in your own materials for the Denford and the laser cutter but please check the machines for a list of safe materials.

 FabLab Devon offers an opportunity for individuals to develop their digital fabrication skills and share learning with other FabLab members and volunteers.
 It offers the ability to rapidly prototype and test new creative methods.
 You might use the lab to prototype for business, to add to a design as an artisan maker, for craft, as a hobby, or to learn new skills and meet people with similar interests.
 We hope to see you in the FabLab soon!